-I currently manage Digital NH, a Curatescape exhibit that is a project of the University of New Hampshire’s Public History minor.
-I built the Curatescape site using open source files from Github in the summer of 2016.
-It is hosted by Reclaim Hosting.
-The individual exhibits are primarily by undergraduate students who are enrolled in Digital or Public History courses.
+From 2016-2017, I managed Digital NH, a Curatescape exhibit that was a project of the University of New Hampshire at Manchester’s now-defunct Public History minor.
+I built the Curatescape site using open-source files from Github in the summer of 2016.
+It was hosted by Reclaim Hosting.
+The individual exhibits were built by undergraduate students who are enrolled in Digital or Public History courses.

 Frank Palmer Speare: Educational Visionary